ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 second-node-pool-node-c355db                 Ready,SchedulingDisabled   <none>   5m42s   v1.22.2
 </code></pre>

-As you can see, Kubernetes can't remove `DaemonSet` objects so in order to not have this error message, ou can add the `--ignore-daemonsets` option:
+As you can see, Kubernetes can't remove `DaemonSet` objects, so in order to not have this error message, you can add the `--ignore-daemonsets` option:

 ```bash
 kubectl drain -l "nodepool=second-node-pool" --ignore-daemonsets
 ```

-As shown in the console output, draining a node also cordons its.
+As shown in the console output, draining a node also cordons it.
 You can do whatever you want on Nodes as you are sure they do not run any workloads.
 Do not forget to uncordon the Nodes of the node pool, to allow workloads to be run again:

 ```bash
 kubectl uncordon -l "nodepool=second-node-pool"